-The uniform is to be worn by the Nursing and Personal Care Staff and Hotel Services staff (i.e. Kitchen, Laundry, and Cleaning etc).
+The uniform is to be worn by the Nursing, Personal Care Staff and Hospitality staff (ie Kitchen, Laundry, Cleaning etc).

-Two items of uniforms will be provided to you by the Association annually.
-Other uniforms are able to be purchased through the Association at your own cost.
+One shirt and one pair of pants will be provided to you by the Association annually.
+If the staff member prefers to order two shirts, they are able to order such but must be mindful that the pants/skirts that the staff member choices to wear must be tailored navy bottoms.
+Other uniform items are able to be purchased through the Association at your own cost.
 Payment options are listed on the uniform order form.
-Uniforms must be worn as a set and are not to be matched with other clothing.
+Uniform must be worn as a set and are not to be matched with other clothing.